8bitbuddhist/PixelMaestro/docs/section.md

 For more information, see the [Animation](animation.md) document.

 ## Displaying Custom Shapes and Patterns
 You can draw custom shapes and patterns onto a Section using a Canvas.
-Canvases are useful when combined with animations that use the entire Section (SOLID, BLINK, WAVE, MERGE, etc.).
+Different types of Canvases are available that interact with Sections in different ways.

 For more information, see the [Canvas](canvas.md) document.